adhorrig/java-rest-api/README.md

 - Build and run the web server in Netbeans.
 - Open the client in **/client** to test the client responses.

 **Note**: Tested in Safari.
 Issues in Chrome due to Cross-Domain requests are not allowed.
+Also sometimes the server locks after multiple requests.
+Clean build + restart is required.

 ## API Entry-Points